skylarkcob/sb-core/readme.txt

 This plugin only supports for theme which is created by HocWP Team since version 2.0.0.

 == Changelog ==
+= 2.1.4 =
+* Update extension to OOP.
+Now you can add new extension by declare a class.
+* Allow theme to add custom post types and custom taxonomies.

 = 2.1.3 =
 * Stop direct access plugin files.
 * Require at least PHP version 5.6.